 Common finishes for steel are zinc plating and hot dip galvanizing.
 Zinc, the most popular and least expensive commercial plating, offers moderate corrosion resistance.
 Hot dip galvanized is a thick coating of zinc that protects against corrosion in harsh environments.
 Stainless steel, though, is a better choice when corrosion is of concern.
 Hot dip galvanized and stainless steel are usually recommended if the bolts (less than 1/2" in diameter) will be used with pressure preservative treated wood such as "ACQ" (Alkaline Copper Quaternary)—check local building codes and contact your lumber supplier for recommendations.

 Similar to wood screws, a stepped pilot hole is recommended for lag bolts.
 The pilot hole for the body (the unthreaded section of the shank adjacent to the head) should match the bolt size (3/8" hole for a 3/8" bolt, for example).
 The pilot hole for the threaded section varies with bolt size and wood density, as suggested in Table 2 (see a table of Species Groups for Sawn Lumber, which lists the species in each group).
 If the pilot hole is too small, the bolt may break during installation.
 If the hole is too large, withdrawal resistance may be compromised.
-Saturate drilled holes with a preservative to prevent the migration of decay fungi if you drill into an untreated area of treated lumber.
-Use soap or beeswax to lubricate lag bolts during installation (be sure to remove any exposed residue before applying a wood finish).
+Saturate drilled holes with a preservative to prevent the migration of decay fungi if you drill into an untreated area of treated lumber (consult American Wood Protection Association [AWPA] Standard M4: Standard for the Care of Preservative-Treated Wood Products for field treatment options).
+Use beeswax or paraffin to lubricate lag bolts during installation; bar soap is also popular but products that contain glycerin may accelerate bolt corrosion because glycerin is hygroscopic so it absorbs moisture (be sure to remove any exposed lubricant residue before applying a wood finish).

 Always use a large diameter washer under the head to distribute clamping force over a larger area and minimize compression of the wood.